BG3.39 | Tropical forests in transition - focus on disturbance-recovery dynamics

 EDI

-In this session, we aim to place a particular emphasis on the dynamics of disturbance and recovery in tropical forest ecosystems.
+In this session, we aim to place a particular emphasis on the dynamics of disturbance, recovery, and resilience in tropical forest ecosystems.
 We invite contributions that examine the consequences of these contrasting processes across multiple dimensions, including above- and belowground biomass, forest-atmosphere interactions, carbon budgets, biodiversity, and social livelihoods.
-We welcome studies using diverse approaches, ranging from experimental and field-based investigations to remote sensing and modeling.
+We welcome studies using diverse approaches, ranging from experimental and field-based investigations to remote sensing and modeling, particularly on data poor regions like Central Africa.
 Our goal is to foster a holistic understanding of how disturbance and recovery shape both the current and future states of tropical vegetation and the communities that depend on it.

 Solicited authors: